Competition Rules

 4. Technical Requirements

-1. The algorithm must be efficient and render the output in ~300 ms or less, the faster the better.
+1. The algorithm must render in a reasonable amount of time on consumer hardware, ~300 ms or less,

 2. It must be fully standalone—no external assets, system- or platform-specific fonts, external resources, or APIs.